Clark Olofsson: Release

-Personal life
+Personal life, illness and death

 On 7 July 1967, Olofsson became engaged to Madiorie Britmer in prison.
-He married Marijke from Belgium in 1976; they occasionally lived in a larger house in the Belgian countryside.
+He married Marijke Demuynck from Belgium in 1976; they occasionally lived in a large house in the Belgian countryside.
 The marriage with Marijke ended in 1999.
-He has six children, of which the youngest son is with his current fiancée; three older sons with his former wife Marijke, and two daughters from before his marriage.
+He was the father of six children: the youngest son with his fiancée, three older sons with Marijke and two daughters from before his marriage.

+Olofsson died in Arvika, Sweden, on 24 June 2025, aged 78, following a long period of ill health.

 Popular culture

 The 1977 movie Clark, had Olofsson as co-writer on the script.

 Folkhemsdesperadon (2001) is a documentary with an interview with Olofsson.

-Norrmalmstorgsdramat inifrån (2003) is an interview with the bank-robber Jan-Erik Olsson, who demanded for Olofsson to be allowed to come to the bank.
+Norrmalmstorgsdramat inifrån (2003) is an interview with the bank-robber Jan-Erik Olsson, who demanded that Olofsson be allowed to come to the bank.

 In the film Norrmalmstorg (2003), Olofsson is portrayed by Shanti Roney.

 The podcast Criminal spoke with Olofsson about the Norrmalmstorg robbery in their episode "Hostage."

 In January 2020, Sveriges Television aired the documentary Clark - en rövarhistoria.
 The documentary was criticized for portraying Olofsson like an idol, and because it had been produced by Alexander Eriksson, one of the convicted robbers from the Västberga helicopter robbery.

 On 11 May 2020, Netflix announced Clark, a limited six-episode drama series about Clark Olofsson.
 The series, directed by Jonas Åkerlund, aired in May 2022.
 Olofsson is played by Bill Skarsgård.